I'm Thinking About Applying

 The Peace Corps provides Volunteers with a living allowance that enables them to live in a manner similar to the local people in their community.
 The Peace Corps also provides complete medical and dental care and covers the cost of transportation to and from your country of service.
-To assist with the transition back home, Volunteers are paid $7,425 (before taxes) at the close of 27 months of service ($8,775 after October 1, 2014).
+To assist with the transition back home, Volunteers starting service after October 1, 2014 are paid $8,775 (before taxes) at the close of 27 months of service.
 The money is yours to use as you wish: for travel, moving expenses, securing housing, or any other use.

 Is there an age limit to serving in the Peace Corps?